-Changes in LakeSPI indices over the recent time-frame (since 2008) have been used to provide an indication of current stability in lake condition and the direction of any change (Table 3).
+Changes in LakeSPI indices over the recent time-frame (since 2009) have been used to provide an indication of current stability in lake condition and the direction of any change (Table 3).

-Table 3: Summary of current LakeSPI results for assessed lakes showing overall condition category, current stability rating, long term changes in condition and an indication of the main impact factor affecting scores.
+Table 3:Summary of current LakeSPI results for assessed lakes showing overall conditioncategory, current stability rating, long term changes in condition and an indication of the main impactfactor affecting scores.

-Lake LakeSPI Index (%) Overall Condition Current Stability (~5 years) Long term changes (>20 years) Impact factor Rotoma 55 High Stable Change not indicated Weed Ōkataina 44 Moderate Stable Change not indicated Weed Rotomahana 42 Moderate Declining Change indicated Weed Tikitapu 41 Moderate Improving?
-Change indicated Water Quality Rerewhakaaitu 36 Moderate Declining?
-Change indicated Weed Ōkāreka 36 Moderate Stable Change possible Weed Okaro 35 Moderate Improving Change possible Water Quality Rotokakahi 31 Moderate Stable Change indicated Water Quality Tarawera 24 Moderate Stable Change indicated Weed Rotorua 23 Moderate Stable Change not indicated Water Quality Rotoiti 21 Moderate Stable Change not indicated Water Quality Rotoehu 18 Poor Declining?
-Change probable Weed
+Lake LakeSPI Index (%) Overall Condition Current Stability (~5 years) Long term changes (>20 years) Impact factor Rotoma 55 High Stable No Change Weed Tikitapu 45 Moderate Improving?
+Change Water Quality Rotomahana 42 Moderate Deteriorating Change Weed Okataina 40 Moderate Stable No Change Weed Rerewhakaaitu 40 Moderate Improving?
+Change Weed Ōkāreka 36 Moderate Stable No Change Weed Okaro 35 Moderate Improvement No Change Water Quality Rotokakahi 26 Moderate Stable Change Water Quality Tarawera 25 Moderate Stable Change Weed Rotorua 23 Moderate Stable No Change Water Quality Rotoiti 21 Moderate Stable No Change Water Quality Rotoehu 18 Poor Stable Change Weed

-Lake Okaro and Tikitapu showed some improvement in LakeSPI scores over this timeframe, however these lakes are recognised as being sensitive and variable in nature so care must be taken when interpreting any kind of improvement at this stage.
+Lake Okaro and Tikitapu showed some improvement in LakeSPI scores over this recent timeframe, however these lakes are recognised as being sensitive and variable in nature so care must be taken when interpreting any kind of improvement at this stage.
+Lake Rerewhakaaitu also shows a small degree of improvement over the short term due to a slight reduction in the development of weed at some baseline sites.
 Lake Rotomahana, the third highest ranked lake in the Rotorua region, has shown a marked decline in lake condition scores.
-The LakeSPI Index, has declined from its maximum potential by 24% since 2008 which is the largest change recorded for any of the 12 Rotorua Te Arawa lakes over this 5 year time frame largely due to the continual spread and impact by two of New Zealand's worst aquatic plant species, egeria and hornwort, in the lake.
-Lake Rerewhakaaitu has also deteriorated due to the expanding influence of egeria over recent years since its introduction in 2000.
-Recent LakeSPI scores for Lake Rotoehu have changed little as hornwort approaches complete 'habitat saturation'.
+The LakeSPI Index, has declined from its maximum potential by 21% since 2009 which is the largest change recorded for any of the 12 Rotorua Te Arawa lakes over this 5 year time frame largely due to the continual spread and impact by two of New Zealand's worst aquatic plant species, egeria and hornwort, in the lake.
+A small deterioration for Lake Rotorua has not been sustained more recently and the lake has returned to a stable state.
 All remaining Rotorua Te Arawa lakes currently appear to be in a stable condition, with little change in scores, although future change is expected for those at risk from expanding invasive plants (Lakes Rotoma, Okataina, Okareka).
+Recent LakeSPI scores for Lake Rotoehu, the lowest ranked Rotorua Te Arawa lake, have changed little as hornwort approaches complete 'habitat saturation'.